 “Footprints have a ridge pattern that stays the same through a person’s life.
 The space between those ridges changes, but the uniqueness in the pattern does not,” said David Yarnell, CEO of CertaScan Technologies.

-Minutes after birth, scans are taken of both the mom’s index figures and the newborn’s footprints.
+Minutes after birth, scans are taken of both the mom’s index fingers and the newborn’s footprints.
 Jane Campbell said she watched across the room as her newborn son, Theodore, born at 9:52 a.m.
 Oct.
 14, was quickly scanned.

 “For me, being across the room and having those little footprints pop up on the screen was so cool,” she said.